 Fall 2019- Winter 2020

 Join our community of movers and let MCA help you reach your fitness goals while having fun at the same time.
 We offer dance classes geared towards beginning (or re-starting) and intermediate adult students.
 Additionally, move advanced students are welcome to integrate into our graded technique level classes of any genre call our office at 507-453-5500 for more information.
 A variety of our intermediate and advanced level dance classes may also be taken for credit through Saint Mary’s University, University and PSEO Students click here.

-NEW- Spring/ Summer Fitness Punch Cards- Can’t choose which class to try or want to sneak in workouts between travels?
+NEW- Fitness Punch Cards- Can’t choose which class to try or want to sneak in workouts between travels?
 Purchase a 5 punch card for $55 or 10 punch card for $100.
-Good all summer long for Hip Hop Cardio, Barre, Barre for Dancers, Yoga and Open Ballet.
+Good year long for Hip Hop Cardio, Barre, Yoga, Adult Tap and Open Ballet.